 At times, travel can seem like hard work.
 Flitting from sight to sight, trying to cram as much into your day as possible.
 You know what I mean.

-It is easy to forget to take time out and where better to do this in the beautiful Leuven Botanical Garden (De Kruidtuin Leuven in Dutch).
+It is easy to forget to take time out and where better to do this than in the beautiful Leuven Botanical Garden (De Kruidtuin Leuven in Dutch)?
 Founded in 1738 by the University of Leuven, this peaceful oasis is the oldest botanical garden in Belgium.
 It covers an area of over two hectares and is home to a wide variety of trees, plants, flowers and shrubs.

 Visit in April and a dazzling display of nodding tulips, fragrant camellias and delicate cherry blossoms will greet you.
 There is a sunken garden, a greenhouse complex that shelters tropical, sub-tropical and aquatic plants and a small orchard with pear and apple trees.